autocrypt/protected-headers/draft-protected-headers.in.md

 As certificate discovery becomes more automated and less noticable, this is an increasing risk.

-An MUA that rejects Exposed Headers in favor of Protected Headers should be able to avoid this attack.
+An MUA that rejects Exposed Headers in favor of Protected Headers should be able to avoid this attack when replying to a signed message.

 Privacy Considerations